Hydrostatic approximation of the 2D primitive equations in a thin strip: Convergence to the hydrostatic limit system

-The goal of this section is to prove Theorem \ref{th:Convergence}, which justifies the convergence of the scaled anisotropic Navier-Stokes coupled with temperature towards the hydro-static Navier-Stokes coupled with temperature in a 2D striped domain.
-To this end, we introduce
+In this section, we will prove Theorem \ref{th:Convergence} and justify the approximation of the scaled non-rotating primitive equations and the hydrostatic limit system in a two-dimensional thin strip.
+To this end, we introduce the following difference quantities